 - Dr. Stephen Richard joined IEDA in July as its new Associate Director for Technology and Architecture.
 In his new role, he will provide leadership and innovation for IEDA’s technical operation and development.
 Richard comes to us from the Arizona Geological Survey, where he most recently served as chief of the Geoinformatics division.

 Tools and Services

-- PetDB v.2.8.8 was released.
-New features include improved display of search criteria.
+- A new version of the PetDB web application has been released.
+New features, including improved display of search criteria, and bug fixes were included.
 For more information, see the PetDB Release Notes Page.